 What is an FHA Loan or FHA Mortgage?

-FHA loans are federally assisted mortgages that insured by the FHA (Federal Housing Administration).
+FHA loans are federally assisted mortgages that are insured by the FHA (Federal Housing Administration).
 FHA loans allow borrowers who have low down payment needs to qualify for a mortgage and purchase a home.
 We can help you to qualify for an FHA loan even if you have low credit scores.

 FHA loans are issued by federally qualified and approved FHA lenders who will underwrite the mortgages in a way to make sure that borrowers can find the loan they need while still having the ability to repay the loan.
 These lenders are protected from foreclosure by a mortgage insurance premium (MIP) that is paid by the borrowers and is explained below.

-FHA Mortgage Benefits – Why are they great loans?
+FHA Mortgage Benefits – Why are FHA loans better?